Government agencies communicate via

 information only on official secure websites.

 These are the eligibility criteria that proposed flat owners must meet before taking over ownership of an HDB flat.
+Proposed owners must physically occupy the flat upon the ownership change.
 The application for a change in flat ownership (not through a sale) is subject to HDB’s approval based on the prevailing eligibility conditions at the point when we receive the application.

 Reason for Change in Flat Ownership